-I utilize a combination of classroom methods to assist you in your efforts to achieve the objectives of this course, including use of the Socratic method of interaction to enable you to properly gauge the current level of your working knowledge of course subject matter, use of the case method of exploring and examining legal principles and methods of application of those principles, use of the problem solving method, use of role playing, and use of collaborative learning exercises.
+I utilize a combination of classroom methods to assist you in your efforts to achieve the objectives of this course; including use of the Socratic method of interaction to enable you to properly gauge the current level of your working knowledge of course subject matter; use of the case method of exploring and examining legal principles and methods of application of those principles; use of the problem solving method; use of role playing; and use of collaborative learning exercises.

 It will be incumbent upon you to engage in an appropriate study and review of each course assignment before we engage in classroom discussions about the course material that is part of that assignment.
 The primary focus of our classroom discussions will be the manner in which you should use the course material to raise and resolve issues that can arise in either a dispute resolution setting or a transactional or other non-dispute resolution setting.
-To engage in an appropriate study of course material, at a minimum, you must complete a critical reading of that material; and you must brief each principal case included in the course text, each case cited in a text note, and any case which I might assign as additional reading.
+To engage in an appropriate study of course material, at a minimum, you must complete a critical reading of that material; and you must brief each principal case included in the course text, as well as any case which I might assign as additional reading.
 You should also read additional reference material (e.g., a hornbook or treatise).
 Your study habits must also include you engaging in activities that will hone your skills of legal analysis and exam taking and writing.
-I will also expect you to have prepared appropriate work product regarding text problems that are part of the assigned reading as well as having engaged in the preparation of appropriate work product regarding the simulations materials that I recommend you to study.
-I expect you to compare your work product with comments that I post to the web course regarding a text problem or simulation material.
-Adhere to the IRAC method of legal analysis to the extent necessary during classroom discussions, when engaged in problem solving exercises, during quizzes, and during the course final exam.
+I will also expect you to have prepared appropriate work product regarding text problems that are part of the assigned reading as well as having engaged in the preparation of appropriate work product regarding the assigned simulations.
+You must be prepared to adhere to the IRAC method of legal analysis during classroom discussions as well as during any course quiz or the course final exam.